Baked Dover Sole Rollatini are fish fillets, filled with Italian seasoned breadcrumbs and Parmigiano cheese, rolled & baked in a lemon-wine sauce!

 Close up of dover sole rollatini with vegetables on plate.

-Have a great day!
-May you find and take great delight in the smallest of things.
+May you find and take great delight in the smallest of things today.
 Look around!
-There is beauty everywhere, if you choose to see it.
-The beauty I find through the 5 senses God gave me to enjoy life, continues to make me smile and give Him my heartfelt thanks.
+There’s beauty everywhere, if you choose to see it.
+The beauty I experience through the 5 senses God gave me to enjoy life, continues to make me smile and give Him my heartfelt thanks.

 Looking For More DOVER SOLE Recipes?

-You can find all of my seafood recipes in the Recipe Index, located at the top of the page.
-I have other dover sole recipes you might enjoy, like Dover Sole in a Browned Butter Lemon Sauce, and Dover Sole Fillets with Mango Avocado Salsa.
-They are simple, yet delicious recipes, and I hope you will check them out.
+You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
+I have other dover sole recipes you might enjoy, including:

 Facebook page: The Grateful Girl Cooks!